leetheoiv/Readmission-Rate-Risk-Analysis/README.md

 This led me to my primary research question: Do patients with mental health diagnoses face higher 30-day readmission rates than those with non-mental health diagnoses in the Emergency Department (ED)?

-To answer this question I analyzed 450K ED visits from the Beth Israel MIMIC-IV dataset (10 years of deidentified patient data), using BigQuery SQL for data querying and Python for statistical testing and visualization.
+To answer this question I analyzed 450K ED visits from the Beth Israel MIMIC-IV dataset (10 years of de-identified patient data), using BigQuery SQL for data querying and Python for statistical testing and visualization.

 ---